andybalham/blog-source-code/blog-posts/designing-cdk-state-machine-builder-part-3.md

   .end()
 ```

-We get the following error.
+However, when testing I got the following error.

 ```
 Error: State 'State2' already has a next state